How to create a multi-vendor marketplace website

 Benefits for buyers

-Related: Learn more about WheelPrice’s journey
+Related: Learn more about The Octopus Club's journey

 The primary benefit for sellers is access to a large group of customers.
-Any arts or crafts business could set up their own website and sell to customers.
+Any arts or crafts business could set up its own website and sell to customers.
 But why do that when they could list their products on Etsy, and sell directly to Etsy’s 82 million active buyers?

 The sellers of a multi-vendor marketplace benefit from a bigger and more targeted audience.